DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 >
 > This finely crafted set of flint and steel bears small runes etched along the sides of both pieces.
 When the set is used to ignite a combustible material, the resulting flame sheds bright light in a 10-foot radius, sheds no dim light, and produces no smoke.
 While within thirty feet of a flame created in this way, the user can speak a command word to instantly extinguish the flame.

 Ezmerelda suggests that the party station one person on the edge of the hollow to watch for the pack’s departure.
-(If the party doesn’t suggest doing so, Ezmerelda suggests rotating shifts once per hour to avoid fatigue.
+If the players don't suggest doing so, Ezmerelda suggests rotating shifts once per hour to avoid fatigue.
 ### L3a.
 Campfire Tales
 As night falls, Ezmerelda invites the players and Ireena to share stories about themselves, and offers to share her own history in turn.
 “After all," she says, “if we’re to work together, I’d like to know who I’m fighting beside."